vincenzoAiello/VintedAPI/README.md

 	//initialize
 	let vinted = new VintedApi.VintedApi();

-	//get token for the next requests
+	//get public token for the next requests await vinted.getToken();
-	await vinted.getToken();

 	//sign in